mousemke/flounder/README.md

 -----

 + [api] added onFirstTouch
++ [build] added loadDataFromUrl for AJAX data retrieval
++ [build] select boxes that have no options as targets now use data
 + [flounder] changed sortData to not break with strings
-+ [build] added loadDataFromUrl for AJAX data retrieval
 + [flounder] microbe and promise now required to build
++ [config] add selectDataOverride for empty select boxes

 0.4.1